OCA/edi/base_import_pdf_by_template/readme/ROADMAP.md

 - Add operator in template lines (= or ilike)
-- Add support for selection fields as default value.
 - Simplify auto-detection (defining a text only to search the system should search the corresponding regular expression).
 - Allow compatibility with registration process created from email alias